Skip to content

 Who Needs This Insurance?

-This kind of policy may be relevant for owner-drivers, local delivery firms, removals businesses, builders’ merchants, event suppliers and companies using a 7.5 tonne vehicle to move their own goods.
-Even when the vehicle weight is the same, insurers may look differently at multi-drop work, specialist loads, urban routes, overnight parking, driver ages and annual mileage.
+This kind of cover may be relevant for owner-drivers, local delivery firms, removals businesses, builders’ merchants, event suppliers and companies using a 7.5 tonne vehicle to move their own goods.
+Some people may also be comparing 7.5 ton lorry insurance for private use, where the questions can differ from paid haulage.
+Even where the vehicle weight is the same, insurers may treat multi-drop work, tools and materials, occasional personal use, urban routes, overnight parking, driver ages, claims history and annual mileage in different ways.

 Do You Need a Special Licence?

-Licensing rules matter in practice, but they are not quite the same thing as insurance.
-When comparing 7.5 tonne insurance, insurers may still want a clear picture of licence entitlement, Driver CPC position, driving experience, previous claims and any convictions, because those details can affect how the risk is understood.
+Licensing rules matter in practice, but they are separate from the insurance itself.
+When comparing 7.5 tonne insurance, insurers may still ask about licence entitlement, Driver CPC position where relevant, driving experience, previous claims and any motoring convictions, because those details can affect how the risk is assessed and what terms are available.

 How to Compare 7.5 Tonne Lorry Insurance